During What Phase Of Cell Division Does Nondisjunction Occur

 Meiosis I: A Critical Stage for Nondisjunction

 When nondisjunction occurs in anaphase I, both chromosomes of a homologous pair end up in the same daughter cell, while the other daughter cell receives no copy of that chromosome.
-This results in two cells with an extra chromosome (n+1) and two cells missing a chromosome (n-1) after meiosis II.
+Think about it: this results in two cells with an extra chromosome (n+1) and two cells missing a chromosome (n-1) after meiosis II.
 This type of nondisjunction can have severe consequences, leading to conditions such as trisomy 21 (Down syndrome) if the affected gamete is involved in fertilization.

 Meiosis II: Another Opportunity for Error